spectrocloud/librarium/packages/docs/content/04-clusters/4-cluster-features.md

 * Account Information - Details of the account which hosts the S3 bucket to be specified as Credentials or STS.

     * Credentials - Provide access key and secret key.
-    * STS - Provide the ARN and Exteral ID of the IAM role that has permission to perform all S3 operations.
-The STS role provided in the backup location should have trust setup with the account used to launch the cluster itself and should have the permission to assume role.
+    * STS - Provide the ARN and External ID of the IAM role that has permission to perform all S3 operations.
+The STS role provided in the backup location should have trust setup with the account used to launch the cluster itself and should have the permission to assume the role.
     #### AWS S3 Permissions:

     ```json